Double-DUI crash sends car into Fresno business and starts fire, police say

 According to Fresno Police, the driver of the other vehicle was also found to under the influence and was also arrested for DUI.

-According to Fresno Fire, the injured driver was transported to the hospital, and crews worked to extinguish flames sparked by the crash.
+Fresno Fire says the injured driver was transported to the hospital, and crews worked to extinguish flames sparked by the crash.

 For local, national, and breaking news, and to get weather alerts, download our FREE mobile app from the Apple App Store or the Google Play Store.